anfinil/activity-feed/README.md

 require 'active_feed'

 # First we define list of users (or "owners") of the activity feed to be
-# populated with the given event.
+# populated with the given event
 user_id_list = [1, 4, 545, 234234]

 # Next, we instantiate the updater by passing the list of users,